Neck pain has been listed as a migraine symptom for some people living with migraine. Neck pain can include the muscles or nerves in the neck.

-Migraine attacks can have a range of symptoms.
+Migraine can have a range of symptoms.
 These migraine symptoms vary from person to person.
-Some migraine sufferers complained of neck pain during migraines.
+Some people living with migraine report neck pain during migraine attacks.

 Warning: A stiff neck can be a sign of a more serious or potentially life-threatening condition.
 Seek immediate medical assistance if you experience stiff neck along with fever and headache.